-3.3.4 MEPS Panel 23 Weight Development Process
+3.3.4 MEPS Panel 24 Weight Development Process

-The person-level weight for MEPS Panel 23 was developed using the MEPS Round 1 personlevel weight as a "base" weight.
-The MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS and for the NHIS subsample reserved for MEPS and an adjustment for NHIS nonresponse, the probability of selection for MEPS from NHIS, adjustment for nonresponse at the dwelling unit level for Round 1, and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2017 for Panel 22 and 2018 for Panel 23).
+The person-level weight for MEPS Panel 24 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+The MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS and for the NHIS subsample reserved for MEPS and an adjustment for NHIS nonresponse, the probability of selection for MEPS from NHIS, adjustment for nonresponse at the dwelling unit level for Round 1, and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2018 for Panel 23 and 2019 for Panel 24).
 For key, inscope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.

-The weighting process also included an adjustment for nonresponse over Round 2 and the 2018 portion of Round 3 as well as raking to the same population control figures for December 2018 used for the MEPS Panel 22 weights.
-The same six variables employed for Panel 22 raking (education of the reference person, census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 23 raking.
-Similar to Panel 22, key, responding persons not in-scope on December 31, 2018 but in-scope earlier in the year retained, as their final Panel 23 weight, the weight after the nonresponse adjustment.
+The weighting process also included an adjustment for nonresponse over Round 2 and the 2019 portion of Round 3 as well as raking to the same population control figures for December 2019 used for the MEPS Panel 23 weights.
+The same six variables employed for Panel 23 raking (education of the reference person, census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 24 raking.
+Similar to Panel 23, key, responding persons not in-scope on December 31, 2019 but in-scope earlier in the year retained, as their final Panel 24 weight, the weight after the nonresponse adjustment.

-3.3.5 The Final Person-Level Weight for 2018
+3.3.5 The Final Person-Level Weight for 2019

-The composite weights of two groups of persons who were out-of-scope on December 31, 2018 were adjusted for expected undercoverage.
-Specifically, the weights of those who were inscope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were adjusted to compensate for expected undercoverage of this population.
-The weights of persons who died while inscope during 2018 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information available from the National Center for Health Statistics (NCHS).
+The composite weights of two groups of persons who were out-of-scope on December 31, 2019 were adjusted for expected undercoverage.
+Specifically, the weights of those who were inscope sometime during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to an estimate of the number of persons who were residents of Medicare and Medicaid certified nursing homes for part of the year (approximately 3-9 months) during 2014.
+This estimate was developed from data on the Minimum Data Set (MDS) of the Center for Medicare and Medicaid Services (CMS).
+The weights of persons who died while inscope during 2019 were poststratified to corresponding estimates derived using data obtained from the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics (NCHS), Underlying Cause of Death, 1999-2018 on WONDER Online Database, released in 2020, the latest available data at the time.
 Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.

-The sum of the person-level weights across all persons assigned a positive person-level weight, (i.e., for the civilian, noninstitutionalized or in-scope population over the course of the year (based on PERWT18F>0) is 326,327,888 (see Table 3.2).
-The corresponding total for the population that was inscope on December 31, 2018 is 322,920,490.
+The sum of the person-level weights across all persons assigned a positive person-level weight, (i.e., for the civilian, noninstitutionalized or in-scope population over the course of the year (based on PERWT19F>0) is 327,396,693 (see Table 3.2).
+The corresponding total for the population that was inscope on December 31, 2019 is 323,833,996.